 The History of the Great Smoky Mountains.
 People have occupied these mountains since prehistoric times, but it was not until the 20th century that human activities began to profoundly affect the natural course of events here.

 When the first white settlers reached the Great Smoky Mountains in the late 1700s they found themselves in the land of the Cherokee Indians.
 The tribe, one of the most culturally advanced on the continent, had permanent towns, cultivated croplands, sophisticated political systems, and extensive networks of trails.
 Most of the Cherokee were forcibly removed in the 1830s to Oklahoma in a tragic episode known as the “trail of Tears.
 The few who remained are the ancestors of the Cherokees living near the park today.

 The agricultural pattern of life in the Great Smoky Mountains changed with the arrival of lumbering in the early 1900s.
-Within 20 years, the largely self-sufficient economy of the people here was almost entirely replaced by dependence on manufactured items, store bought food, and cash.
-Logging boom towns sprang up overnight at sites that still bear their names: Elkmont, Smokemont, Proctor, Tremont.
+Within 20 years, the largely self-sufficient economy of the people here was almost entirely replaced by dependence on manufactured items, store-bought food, and cash.
+Logging boom towns sprang up overnight at sites that still bear their names: Elkmont, Smokemont, Proctor, and Tremont.